N-E-K-0/real-time-collaborative-notes-app/backend/README.md

-# Frontend - Collaborative Notes App
+# Backend - Collaborative Notes App

-This folder contains the Next.js frontend app for the Collaborative Notes App, built with React and styled with Tailwind CSS.
+This folder contains the backend API for the Collaborative Notes App.
+It is built with Express.js, Socket.io, MongoDB, and JWT-based authentication.

 ## Features: